 The Jehovah's Witnesses, among others, cite John 17:3 as a proof-text to deny the Trinity and claim that Jesus Christ is not God.
 They reason is that if Jesus were God, then He would not have called the Father, "the only true God."
 If the Father is the only true God, then it must require that Jesus cannot be God.

 First of all, it is not proper to make a theological doctrine out of one verse.
 Of this, the Jehovah's Witnesses are sometimes guilty.
 Nevertheless, they do tend to take one or two verses on a subject and use them to interpret all the others.
 Instead of getting a balanced position, they arrive at an interpretation that is in agreement with their theological position.
 This is called "proof-texting" and is something the Jehovah's Witnesses frequently do.

 Second, the context of Jesus' comment was that He was speaking as a man to His God.
 Remember, Jesus is both God and man, the second person of the Trinity, and the word made flesh (John 1:1, 14).
 Since He was both divine and man, as a man, He would naturally and properly say that His Father was the only True God.
-He was not denying His own divinity but affirming the Trueness of God as was done in the OT: 'And now, O Lord our God, deliver us from his hand that all the kingdoms of the earth may know that Thou alone, Lord, art God.'
-(Isaiah 37:20).
+He was not denying His own divinity but affirming the Trueness of God as was done in the OT: "Now, O LORD our God, deliver us from his hand that all the kingdoms of the earth may know that You alone, LORD, are God," (Isaiah 37:20).
 The truth is that Jesus was a man made under the Law (Gal.
 4:4); and as a man, He would be subject to God.
 Only, in this case, Jesus was subject to the Father.
-That is why Jesus called the Father the only true God; but it is not a phrase that excludes Christ, for Christ Himself said, "Before Abraham was, I am" (John 8:58) and did not deny being called God by Thomas in John 20:28.
+That is why Jesus called the Father the only true God; but it is not a phrase that excludes Christ, for Christ Himself said, "Before Abraham was, I am," (John 8:58) and did not deny being called God by Thomas in John 20:28.